awsdocs/amazon-opensearch-service-developer-guide/doc_source/ac.md

   For example, `test-user` can make requests against an index \(`GET https://search-test-domain.us-west-1.es.amazonaws.com/test-index`\), but can't update the domain's configuration \(`POST https://es.us-west-1.amazonaws.com/2021-01-01/opensearch/domain/test-domain/config`\)\.
 Note the difference between the two endpoints\.
 Accessing the [configuration API](https://docs.aws.amazon.com/opensearch-service/latest/APIReference/Welcome.html) requires an [identity\-based policy](#ac-types-identity)\.

 You can specify a partial index name by adding a wildcard\.
-This one identifies any indexes beginning with `commerce`:
+This example identifies any indexes beginning with `commerce`:

 ```
 arn:aws:es:us-west-1:987654321098:domain/test-domain/commerce*
 ```

-In this case, specifying using this wildcard means that `test-user` can make requests to indexes in the `test-domain` domain that have names that begin with `commerce`\.
+In this case, the wildcard means that `test-user` can make requests to indexes within `test-domain` that have names that begin with `commerce`\.

 To further restrict `test-user`, you can apply the following policy: